ellataira/hungerhero_flask/README.md

 - See the 10 highest rated drivers (/highestRated)
 - See the 5 drivers who have earned the most with HungerHero (/mostEarned)

-The second blueprint that we implemented was for users.
+The second blueprint that we implemented was the users.
 Here are some features that are available to users as well as information that can be retrieved from our HungerHero database about them:

 - See a complete list of all HungerHero customers (/users)
 - See the 10 customers who have spent the most money on HungerHero (/mostSpentCustomer)